Gladys Pearl Baker: 1949-52: Marriage to John Stewart Eley

-Final years
+1952-84: Final years and death

 Out of the hospital, Baker worked at a nursing home in the Eagle Rock neighborhood of Los Angeles and as a housekeeper in Los Angeles.
 She was sent money regularly by Norma Jeane, who became an actress under the stage name Marilyn Monroe (adopting Baker's maiden name).
-Baker was admitted to Rockhaven Sanitarium in 1953, and was supported by Monroe with $250 a month.
-Grace died in the fall of 1953.
-Monroe's business manager, Inez Melson, became her guardian until Monroe's death in 1962.
+In fall of 1952, Baker returned to Grace's house, where she suffered another nervous breakdown.
+Monroe, who was present, called the police and watched as her mother was whisked away to a hospital.
+Baker was admitted to Rockhaven Sanitarium in 1953 and was supported by Monroe with $250 per month.
+Monroe's business manager, Inez Melson, cared for Grace until 1962 and was the administratrix of Monroe's estate after her death.

+The last time Baker ever saw Monroe was in the summer of 1962.
+During this last meeting, which took place on the lawn at Rockhaven, Monroe tried to persuade her mother to take her prescribed Thorazine.
+Baker refused, saying that she only needed prayers, not medicine.
+Before Baker left, Monroe slipped a flask of alcohol into her purse.
+"You're such a good girl, Norma Jeane," Baker said before leaving.

-Baker was left a trust fund of $100,000 by her daughter, of which she received $5,000 a year.
+Following Monroe's death on August 5, 1962, Baker was left a trust fund of $100,000 by her daughter, of which she received $5,000 per year.
 She made multiple attempts to escape from the sanitarium.
 In 1963, she was reported to have walked 15 miles to Lakeview Terrace Baptist Church.
-After being transferred to Camarillo State Mental Hospital, she was released in 1967 and went on to live with her daughter Berniece, until moving into a retirement home in Gainesville, Florida, where she died on March 11, 1984.
+After being transferred to Camarillo State Mental Hospital, she was released in 1967, lived with her daughter Berniece, and moved into a retirement home in Gainesville, Florida, where she died of heart failure on March 11, 1984.

 In popular culture

-Baker's mental health made headlines in her daughter's career early.
+Baker's mental health made headlines early in her daughter's career.
 In an interview with the Los Angeles Daily News, Monroe stated:

-Over the years, Baker's relationship to her children became a subject of debate and was addressed in many films about Monroe, such as: My Week With Marilyn (2011), where she is mentioned but not portrayed onscreen; The Secret Life of Marilyn Monroe (2015), where she is played by Susan Sarandon and Eva Amurri; and Blonde (2022), where she is played by Julianne Nicholson.
+Over the years, Baker's relationship with her children became a subject of debate and was addressed in many films about Monroe, such as My Week With Marilyn (2011), where she is mentioned but not portrayed onscreen; The Secret Life of Marilyn Monroe (2015), where she is played by Susan Sarandon and Eva Amurri; and Blonde (2022), where she is played by Julianne Nicholson.